-Brothers (& Sisters) Killed in Action in USMC Helicopters or while assigned to USMC Helicopter Squadrons in TRAINING LOSS - PREPARATION FOR COMBAT
+Brothers (& Sisters) Killed in Action in USMC Helicopters or while assigned to USMC Helicopter or Tiltrotor Squadrons in TRAINING LOSS - PREPARATION FOR COMBAT

 840720 HMH-772 TRAINING LOSS - PREPARATION FOR COMBAT